wgomezf/GP-GLCM/README.md

 # GLCM-based texture features constructed by genetic programming for breast tumor classification

 Two sets of GLCM-based texture features for breast tumor classification in ultrasound are provided.
 These texture features were automatically generated using the genetic programming (GP) algorithm and outperformed the well-known Haralick features, widely used in radiomics for tumor classification.
-The success of these novel features stems from their specific construction for a particular classification task, whereas Haralick features are general-purpose texture features that may not effectively describe tumors' nature to distinguish them into benign and malignant classes.
+The success of these novel features stems from their specific construction for a particular classification task, whereas Haralick features are general-purpose texture features that may not effectively capture the nature of tumors to distinguish them as benign or malignant.

 The first set contains 10 texture features representing the best configuration obtained in 1000 runs of the GP algorithm tested with different configurations, including the number of trees (i.e., number of features) and tree depth (i.e., complexity of the expressions).